awsdocs/amazon-personalize-developer-guide/doc_source/API_RS_PredictedItem.md

 Required: No

  **score**   <a name="personalize-Type-RS_PredictedItem-score"></a>
 A numeric representation of the model's certainty that the item will be the next user selection\.
-For more information on scoring logic, see [How Recommendation Scoring Works](getting-recommendations.md#how-scores-work)\.
+For more information on scoring logic, see [How recommendation scoring works](getting-recommendations.md#how-scores-work)\.
 Type: Double
 Required: No